j6k4m8/epistolary/README.md

 This tool is designed to "print" emails to a PDF file (one thread per file), with a blank (ruled) page after each email.
 You can write a reply to the email on the blank page, and Epistolary will convert your handwriting to text and send it as a reply to the email.

+You can also write a new email by creating a file called `recipient@example.com:::My cool subject`, writing a letter, and then moving it to the `Outbox` folder.

-It is originally designed to be used with the [Remarkable](https://remarkable.com/) tablet, which is a great device for reading and annotating PDFs, but it should work with standalone PDFs, tablet devices, or scanned documents as well.
+It is designed to be used with the [ReMarkable](https://remarkable.com/) tablet, which is a great device for reading and annotating PDFs, but it should work with standalone PDFs, tablet devices, or scanned documents as well.

 ## Architecture